EC349-Data-Science-for-Economists/EC349-Seminar-2-Problem-Set/EC349_Problem-Set_2.rnd.md

 > 1. Write your name and surname in bold font, with your Name ONLY in
 >     italics.

-***Name*** **Surname**
+    Answer Below

 > 2. Print your student number and what year you are in on different
 >     lines.

-**Answer Below**
+    Answer Below

-> 2. Briefly state why you are doing this Data Science Module
+> 3. Briefly state, in italics, why you are doing this Data Science

-I want to be able to analyse economic data in R.
+>     Module

+    Answer Below

-> 3. Make an unordered list of at least 3 things you have learned in
+> 4. Make an unordered list of at least 3 things you have learned in
 >     this module.

-- I have learned to do basic coding in R
-- I have learned about version control and to create a GitHub account
-- I have learned to link GitHub to RStudio

-**Answer Below**
+    Answer Below

-> 4. Create a table showing the 1st 5 stages of the John Rollins
+> 5. Create a table showing the 1st 5 stages of the John Rollins
 >     General Data Science Methodology and the quetions associate with
 >     them.

-**Answer Below**
+    Answer Below

-> 5. Create an ordered list of at least 3 other Data Science
+> 6. Create an ordered list of at least 3 other Data Science
 >     methodologies.

-**Answer Below**
+    Answer Below

-> 6. List the weaknesses of the CRISP-DM methodology and how to address
+> 7. Provide and ordered list the weaknesses of the CRISP-DM
->     them
+>     methodology and how to address them

-**Answer Below**
+    Answer Below

-> 7. Download and include a University of Warwick Logo.
+> 8. Download and include a University of Warwick Logo in your

-> 8. Look up the help documentation for the function rep().
-Use this
->     function to create the following 3 vectors.

-- \[1\] 0 0 0 0 0
-- \[1\] 1 2 3 1 2 3 1 2 3 1 2 3
-- \[1\] 4 5 5 6 6 6

-**Answer Below**

-> 9. Explain what is the problem in each line of code below.
-Fix the
->     code so it will run properly.

-- my variable \<- 3
-- seq(1, 10 by = 2)
-- Library(cars)

-**Answer Below**

-> 10. Load the mtcars dataset by using the code data(mtcars).
-Find the
->     minimum, mean, median and maximum of the variable mpg in the
->     mtcars dataset using just one line of code.
-We have not covered a
+>     document.

+    Answer Below

+> 9. Write and execute a code to randomly generate 10 numbers from a
+>     normal distribution with mean 12 and standard deviation 3.

+    Answer Below

+> 10. Write and execute a code to calculate the mean of 12 random
+>     numbers generated from the intervalof integes from 5 to 25.

+    Answer Below

+> 11. Write and execute a code to create a scatter plot containing 12
+>     points whose coordinates were randomly geenrated in the interval 5
+>     to 25.
+Provide a title for the figure, label the x and y axis.

+    Answer Below

+> 12. Write and execute a code to create a function to calculate
+>     standard error.
+Then, calculate the standard error of a set of 15
+>     randomly generated numbers from a normal distribution with mean 12
+>     and standard deviation 3.

+    Answer Below

+> 13. Given that BMI=kg/m2, where kg is the person’s weight in kilograms
+>     and m2is height in meters squared, write and execute a code to
->     function that does this yet, so the main point of this question is
+>     create a function that calculates the BMI of who weighs 85kg and
->     to get you used to using the resources you have available to find
->     an answer.
-Describe the process you used (searched online? use the
->     class textbook?) to find the answer.

-**Answer Below**
+>     is 1.9m tall.

+    Answer Below